craig8/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

 https://www.ecobee.com/home/developer/api/examples/ex1.shtml Under the Example 1 header.

-Authenicating the Ecobee Driver using the PIN can be found at the same link under Example 1 step 1 subheader.
+Authenticating the Ecobee Driver using the PIN can be found at the same link under Example 1 step 1 subheader.

 Finding Device Identifier
 -------------------------

 To find your Ecobee thermostat's device identifier: